Quest42-coder/QUESTSYSTEM_PUBLIC/Artistic_Profile.md

 "Ein Fuchs muss tun, was ein Fuchs tun muss"
 - Beginner

+"Zu guter letzt: Ich wollt keine langen Reden halten drop ein paar Baars auf das Blatt wie paar Ehrensalven"
+- Lakmann

 Yo:
 1UP Berlin

 ...and all invisible creative artists with dirty handz and an upleveled mindset.

-Punkx not dead.
-HipHop’s not dead.

-- YOU ARE THE ARTIST -
+- WE ARE THE ARTIST -

-*SO, WHAT`S YOUR ARTISTIC QUEST?*
+*SO, WHAT`S OUR ARTISTIC QUEST?*

 ⸻